 Until recently the business of filming aerial shots was both expensive and resource-heavy.
 In order to capture a sweeping aerial shot of the white cliffs of Dover or the sprawling metropolis of London, you’d need a helicopter or light aircraft and, consequently, a big screen budget.

 In recent years, the mass availability of UAV (Unmanned Aerial Vehicles), or drones as they’re more commonly known, has changed all that.
-UAV technology has become affordable to media production companies and hobbyists alike, spawning a fledgeling industry that has potential far beyond film and tv.
+UAV technology has become affordable to media production companies and hobbyists alike, spawning a fledgling industry that has potential far beyond film and tv.

 Fleye, the brainchild of Will Glover, is one of the early companies to become involved in this fast-growing offshoot of the aviation industry.
-Started in 2013, Fleye provides specialist filming services, both on the ground, and in the air using state of the art drone systems and high-tech cameras.
+Started in 2013, Fleye provides specialist filming services, both on the ground and in the air, using state of the art drone systems and high-tech cameras.
 We caught up with Will to find out how Fleye became an industry trailblazer and where he sees drone technology heading.

 How would you sum up Fleye in a sentence?

 Fleye is a creative, forward-thinking, specialist camera solutions provider for the media and survey and inspection industries.

 A major part of what Fleye do is aerial filming using drones.
 What led you to get involved in drone technology?